terra-money/docs/docs/Tutorials/Get-started/Terra-Station-desktop.md

 4. In the **Amount** field, specify the amount of Luna you want to delegate, and click **Next**.

 ::: warning Keep coins for fees
 Always keep some coins to pay fees with.
-Never spend your entire wallet amount.
+Never stake your entire wallet amount.
 Without money for fees, you can't make any transactions.
 :::

 5. Double check the amounts and fees.
 Enter your password and click **Delegate**.